 I thought I could be happy being primarily with men, so I didn’t think my sexuality would ever have to come to light.
 But in my late twenties, I began noticing a shift, feeling less interested in men and increasingly interested in women.
 I did some reading and learned about the concept of sexual fluidity and how our sexuality can change over time.

-Recently, I have been public about dating a woman for the first time in my life.
-I’ve gone through a major change in identity, and while I don’t know what label best describes me these days, I don’t really care, because it feels good to just be the authentic version of myself rather than the one I thought the world wanted me to be.
+Eventually, I went public about dating a woman for the first time in my life.
+I’ve gone through a major change in identity, and while I don’t know what label best describes me these days (I’ve become fond of “queer”), I don’t really care, because it feels good to just be the authentic version of myself rather than the one I thought the world wanted me to be.

 I hope that Profiles in Pride can serve as a celebration of this journey that so many of us go through.
 I know our stories can change the world.